OsamaM0/MCQ_Webscrapping_Telegram_bot/README.md

 ## 🎯 Objective

-The objective of this bot is to scrape questions from the Sanfoundry website or PDF files and create quizzes on Telegram.
+The objective of this bot is to scrape questions from the Sanfoundry website or PDF/docx files and create quizzes on Telegram.

 ## 📝 Features

 - **Scrapping Sanfoundry website**: The bot can scrape questions from the Sanfoundry website for a given topic or subtopic.

-- **Scraping PDF files**: The bot can also scrape questions from PDF files for a given topic or subtopic.
+- **Scraping PDF files**: The bot can also scrape questions from PDF/docx files for a given topic or subtopic.

 - **Telegram quizzes**: The bot can create quizzes on Telegram based on the scraped questions.